➤ by Gerhild Fulson

 The first hard lesson I learned: do NOT use regular packaged squishy sliced sandwich bread that you can buy in Canada or the States.

 Oma's German bread dumplings are great when there's gravy to soak up.
-These Semmelknödel are from Bavaria and are an easy way traditional side dish for your German meal.
+These traditional Semmelknödel are from Bavaria and are the perfect side dish for your German meal.
 Traditional for the Bavarian region that is!
 However, they are so good and easy to make, they're popular elsewhere now.
-Use any extra leftover bread to make dessert.

 Prep Time